 “By its very nature, a discharge is at a higher pedestal than an acquittal…Once he is discharged, he is no longer an accused,”

-The Bench also held that the penalty imposed was arbitrary.
-It noted that the superior officer who had issued the instructions leading to the incident received only a minor penalty of “severe displeasure,” while Sood, the subordinate officer, was dismissed.
+The Bench found the penalty imposed to be arbitrary and noted that the superior officer who had issued the instructions leading to the incident received only a minor penalty of “severe displeasure,” while Sood, the subordinate officer, was dismissed.
 In the Court’s view, this disparity violated the principle of equality especially as Sood had acted under orders rather than on his own initiative.

 Sood was represented by Advocate Abha R Sharma, while the Central government was represented by Advocate Mukesh Kumar Maroria.